What to consider when choosing a location for filming remotely

 - These locations might be suitable for filming after a little bit of spring cleaning.

-How can we film on an iPhone and not make it look like our video was filmed on an iPhone?
+How can we film on a mobile device and not make it look like our video was filmed on a mobile device?
 Creating depth in your shot is one of the easiest ways to do this.

 - Create depth by pulling your subject further from the wall/background